Email us at easternshorefishandgame@gmail.com

 Very little of the information necessary to successfully provide a question can be found in People, Elle, or Southern Living magazines.
 Rather, one would need to peruse encyclopedias, trade journals, and Mensa publications, or old newspapers.

-I don’t personally keep track of the questions I get correct but, my sainted wife does.
+I don’t personally keep track of the questions I get correct but my sainted wife does.
 As of today, I have accumulated the stunning amount of $200; I feel the amount should be closer to $378,000.
 Although this represents nearly a decade of watching, I believe that is quite an accomplishment.

 Most of the contestants appear rather geeky, meaning they look as though they were severely bullied or otherwise picked-on as children, thus turning into anti-social types who regularly turn to books and equally generally awkward company for companionship.